Fractal: Wave Particle Duality

 The (Koch Snowflake) fractal (above) is a wave-like object.

-As can be seen that the perimeter of the formed fractal is made up of an infinity of triangles/'particles' and these together act as or form a wave.
-When a change is made to one of the triangles (the red dot on iteration 0) and this change is iterated, as demonstrated, the wave is revealed.
+As can be seen, the perimeter of the formed fractal is made up of an infinity of triangles/'particles', and these together act as or form a wave.
+When a change is made to one of the triangles (the red dot on iteration 0), and this change is iterated, as demonstrated, the wave is revealed.
 Any change to the triangles/ particles will 'mutate' or change the shape of the fractal and be viewed as a pulse, propagating, cycling round and round every 6 iterations (in the case of the Koch Snowflake), forming, if one were to view a change made to the fractal from a Front Elevation view, a pulse in the form of a classic wave.

-• The wave will range through an infinitely of scales: from infinitely large amplitudes, frequencies, and wavelengths, – down to, but never reaching zero.
+- The wave will range through an infinite number of scales: from infinitely large amplitudes, frequencies, and wavelengths down to zero, but never reaching zero.

 Logarithmic Spiral-Wave function:

-The fractal wave will increase in frequency, and decrease in amplitude and wavelength – logarithmically – as fractal iterates.
-The wave is sinusoidal
+The fractal wave will increase in frequency and decrease in amplitude and wavelength—logarithmically—as it iterates.
+The wave is sinusoidal.

-I can only offer the electromagnetic spectrum as an example of this phenomenon.
-I thus deduce that the electromagnetic spectrum is a fractal phenomenon.
+I can only offer the electromagnetic spectrum as an example of this phenomenon, and I thus deduce that it is a fractal phenomenon.

 Electromagnetic Spectrum